The Most Influential Decision You Must Make

 Assuming for a moment that this one critical factor registers with you, the next question is where?
 Where will you allocate the equity (stock) portion of your Retirement Bucket™?

-We will dive into that in the next edition of The Retirement Coach Strategy of the Week.
+We will dive into that in the next edition.